-Cylinders act like the mainframe for your compressors.
+Cylinders act as the mainframe for your compressors.
 Since the all-important rotors sit directly inside them, cylinders are built to snuggly fit the dimensions of the main body of the individual compressor unit and are lined and fitted to be readily replaced when damaged.
-With most professional or industrial-grade screw air compressors, you will find multiple-cylinder, or staged, units with hyper-pressurization functionality and storage capacities.
+With most professional or industrial-grade screw air compressors, you will find multiple-cylinder or staged units with hyper-pressurization functionality and storage capacities.

-Since cylinders provide the stage where rotary-driven pressurization takes place, it’s important that each is secure, air-tight and productive.
+Since cylinders provide the stage where rotary-driven pressurization takes place, it is important that each of them is secure, air-tight, and productive.
 Compression cylinders remain stationary, yet they work with moving and rotating parts inside and outside their chambers.
-They also contain oil-lubricating hoses and distribution systems in oil-injecting units, to keep chamber temperatures healthy and functional.
+They also contain oil-lubricating hoses and distribution systems in oil-injecting units in order to keep chamber temperatures healthy and functional.

 Cylinders come in a range of types, from single-cylinder machines propelled by a single motor drive to multi-cylindered, multi-powered compressors with dual-acting stages designed for maximum, around-the-clock output.

 Cylinders often come equipped with cooling techniques, particularly ones that kick in during peak compression.
 Cast iron and steel are the most prominent cylinder materials.

 Air filters are a regulatory maintenance and oversight component of a working compressor.